okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ### Video Tutorial

-For a more in-depth look at styling the widget, you can watch this video:
+For a more in-depth look at styling the sign-in page, you can watch this video:

 <div style="text-align: center">